LowTL/tp/docs/DeveloperGuide.md

 `TotalProfitCommand`.
 Each `Command` subclass executes their respective function, and print the result through `TextUi`.

+To improve the robustness of the program, the `Transaction` stores the `Item` sold as a `String` rather than an `Item`, to allow for users to edit or delete the `Item` without losing the history of which `Item` was sold in the past.
+This also allows for the analytics to work with `Items` that no longer exist.

 ### Cashier Class Diagram
 ![CashierClassDiagram](Diagrams/Images/Cashier/CashierClassDiagram.png)

+Above is the class diagram for the `Cashier` class, and its dependencies.
+The `Command` subclasses at the top fit their respective functions, and `SellCommand` maps to the `addItem` method.

 ### Cashier Sequence Diagrams
 ![CashierSeqDiagram](Diagrams/Images/Cashier/CashierSequenceDiagram.png)